DataRaptor/drift-discord/README.md

 - Godspeed on Drift V2 my friend.
 You guys are doing something awesome.

-- I just checked the discord...
-What is a hentai kitty, should I be scared and do I want to know?

 - Both services could use better `types`.
 It would be good practice but typing everything is time expensive.

 - The final working and stable M.V.P after the 8 hours of time allocated can be found on commit hash: `3c7272f`.